gonced8/chatbot-fb/README.md

-# chatbot-fb
+# chat-bot-fb
-A simple chatbot with OpenNMT that trains with Facebook chats (in HTML format)
+A chat bot that learns from Facebook Messenger messages.